SEO is a complicated topic, right? It’s true that SEO is difficult but it’s not rocket science.

 To put it simply, SILOing is the act of dividing a website’s content into different categories and subcategories — groupings known as SILO.

-9. Fetch as Google
+9. Fetch as Google (URL Inspection Tool)

-One of the less known SEO tips is to use Google Search Console like a pro.
+One of the less known SEO advice is to use Google Search Console like a pro.
 The best way to use it is to update your blog posts and pages frequently and fetch as Google whenever you update something.

 It lets you manually submit pages to Google’s search index, so you can quickly let Google know about changes to your site.
 That way search crawlers crawl your site more effectively and you can start seeing changes in your keyword rankings fast.